 This matters most on difficult targets.
 Easy targets often produce acceptable binders under more than one preset, while hard interfaces benefit from the broader exploration provided by the four-stage search.

-After a promising backbone is found, ProteinMPNN redesigns the binder sequence around that geometry.
-Upstream BindCraft then re-predicts the binder-target complex and also predicts the binder alone, which is why the accepted-design table includes both interface metrics and binder-only validation metrics such as Average_Binder_pLDDT, Average_Binder_pTM, Average_Binder_pAE, and Average_Binder_RMSD.
+After a promising backbone is found, ProteinMPNN redesigns the binder sequence around that geometry. native BindCraft then re-predicts the binder-target complex and also predicts the binder alone, which is why the accepted-design table includes both interface metrics and binder-only validation metrics such as Average_Binder_pLDDT, Average_Binder_pTM, Average_Binder_pAE, and Average_Binder_RMSD.

-Upstream filtering is applied at multiple points.
+native filtering is applied at multiple points.
 Early AlphaFold checks screen out weak trajectories, final acceptance combines the Average_* and model-indexed thresholds, and PyRosetta relaxation adds interface energetics and packing metrics such as Average_dG, Average_PackStat, Average_ShapeComplementarity, and Average_dSASA.

 The viewer shows a compact subset of fields for fast triage.
 The Data tab now contains the full accepted-design row from final_design_stats.csv, which is the best place to inspect why one design outranks another.